 Previously, businesses tended to think of online sales and brick-and-mortar sales separately.
 But using an omnichannel approach that leverages online and in-store sales together can lead to higher sales and profitability.

 Below, you’ll learn about new technologies you can use to improve retail traffic and discuss how you can track this traffic.
 You’ll also find some guidance on top solutions for increasing retail traffic.
 By acting on this information, retail businesses can boost sales, even in the era of social distancing.

 New technologies to increase retail traffic and sales

 Even if your business has a strong online presence, it’s critically important to drive customers back to brick-and-mortar stores.
 Retail traffic in physical stores tends to increase customers’ basket size from three to ten times.
 According to a First Insight Report, 71 percent of shoppers spent at least $50 more while shopping at physical stores rather than online stores.

 Physical stores encourage human experiences.
 Impulse buying and human connection often have a strong impact on consumers’ decision-making.
 For instance, 64 percent of customers in a recent survey indicated they were more likely to make a purchase or invest in a service after an in-person meeting.
 So if you want to boost sales, driving traffic to retail locations is crucial.
-But when you are facing COVID-19, stay-at-home orders, and social distancing requirements, it’s important to drive traffic safely and strategically.
+Since customers have become more accustomed to shopping online, it’s important to be strategic about driving traffic to your store.

 Technology can play a significant role in driving customers into retail stores.
 A well-designed website can prepare a customer for their in-store experience.
 It allows them to research products and prices, learn about special offers, and find a physical location.
 One study found that 82 percent of smartphone users research products while in a physical store.
 Because of this, providing easily accessible, mobile-friendly information on your website can help improve the customer experience.